 Bring something that reminds you of home.

 It doesn’t matter what it is, it can be anything from a photograph to a small stuffed toy to a daft little trinket.
 It really doesn’t matter as long as it means something to you.
 For me personally I always carry two photographs tucked into the back of my notepad.
 These small totems serve as a connection to home, and can really help remind you that it is still there, waiting for you when you decide to return.
-I have been travelling for around fifteen years or so now, and I always have a notebook with me so I can write, but inside that notebook I always carry two photographs too.

 Remember that these feelings WILL pass.